visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 When VisIt_ normally uses the batch system, it submits the parallel compute engine to the batch system and then the compute engine runs until it exits.
 Sometimes VisIt_ exits because of a crash.
-Once that happens you will loose the rest of the batch allocation and you will need to submit a batch job, which may not always happen immediately.
+Once that happens you will lose the rest of the batch allocation and you will need to submit a batch job, which may not always happen immediately.
 One way around this is to get a batch job and then run all of VisIt_ in batch system using X display